cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-taurine.md

 :::

 ::: warning
-If you receive the error `ERR_Jailbreak`, `ERR_Already_Jailbroken` or `ERR_KernRW` read the Taurine/Odyssey section on the [Troubleshooting](/troubleshooting/#common-errors-on-odyssey-and-taurine) page
+If you receive the error `ERR_Jailbreak`, `ERR_Already_Jailbroken` or `ERR_TFP0` read the Taurine/Odyssey section on the <router-link to="/troubleshooting/#common-errors-on-odyssey-and-taurine">Troubleshooting</router-link> page.
 :::

 You should now be jailbroken with Sileo installed on your home screen.
-You can use Sileo to install [tweaks](/faq/#what-are-tweaks), themes and more.
+You can use Sileo to install <router-link to="/faq/#what-are-tweaks">tweaks</router-link>, themes and more.

 ## Installing necessary software